 We aim to facilitate collaborative research and the development of contemporaneous risk information for patients by facilitating the establishment of a national CPET database housed in the Health Services Research Centre (HSRC) at the Royal College of Anaesthetists.
 Having surveyed CPET practitioners nationally, we aim to establish a network of CPET centres on this website to support mentoring and collaboration.

-Please use the buttons below to access your pre-reading material and videos, agenda and faculty bios.
+Please use the buttons below to access your pre-reading material, agenda and faculty bios.